wickandbergamot/wickandbergamot/docs/src/developing/clients/javascript-api.md

 );
 ```

 The above code takes in a `TransactionInstruction` using `SystemProgram`, creates a `Transaction`, and sends it over the network.
-You use `Connection` in order to define with Safecoin network you are connecting to, namely `mainnet-beta`, `testnet`, or `devnet`.
+You use `Connection` in order to define which Solana network you are connecting to, namely `mainnet-beta`, `testnet`, or `devnet`.

 ### Interacting with Custom Programs

 The previous section visits sending basic transactions.
-In Safecoin everything you do interacts with different programs, including the previous section's transfer transaction.
-At the time of writing programs on Safecoin are either written in Rust or C.
+In Solana everything you do interacts with different programs, including the previous section's transfer transaction.
+At the time of writing programs on Solana are either written in Rust or C.

 Let's look at the `SystemProgram`.
-The method signature for allocating space in your account on Safecoin in Rust looks like this:
+The method signature for allocating space in your account on Solana in Rust looks like this:

 ```rust
 pub fn allocate(